-The Arm SystemReady Architecture Compliance Suite (ACS) is a collection of tests designed to ensure architectural compliance across various implementations and variants of the architecture.
+The Arm SystemReady band ACS live image provides a collection of tests designed to ensure architectural compliance across various implementations and variants of the architecture.
 The product is delivered as source code with a build environment.
-It creates a bootable live OS image encompassing a series of test suites, collective referred to as the BSA, SBSA, and BBR ACS.
-These test suites assess compliance against the BSA, SBSA, and BBR specification for the SystemReady SR and ES.
+It creates a bootable live OS image encompassing a series of System Architecture Compliance Suites (ACS), including the BSA-ACS, SBSA-ACS, and BBR-ACS.
+These suites assess compliance against the BSA, SBSA, and BBR specifications for SystemReady band compliance.
 Arm recommends verifying architectural implementations against the ACS to demonstrate compliance with these specifications.

-The ACS for SystemReady certification is facilitated through a live OS image, empowering basic automation for executing the BSA and BBR tests.
+The Architecture Compliance Suites for SystemReady band compliance are facilitated through a live OS image, empowering basic automation for executing required and recommended tests.
 The ACS image contains the following components for checking the requirements during boot time and runtime.